stuntgoat/robot-rust/README.md

 `todo:`
 ====

-    - make squares
-    - resize elements by dragging
+	- Go websocket server should destroy all Chuck instruments on socket close
+	- implement Path.js @ https://github.com/lemonzi/path.js for sequencing movement
-    - rotate shapes and send the relative coordinates
+	- more instruments and effects
+	- use control messages to the Go server to establish new OSC connections.